YvoysePierre/BoringCurly_ELT_GUI_Script/README.md

 LOOP SomeLoopTag
 ```

-If we run this script we will get an infinite series of confirmation windows.
+If we run this script, we will get an infinite series of confirmation windows.

-Notice that the second time we used the `LOOP` command it looked exactly the same.
+Notice that the second time we used the `LOOP` command it looked the same.
 Once a loop point has been declared, any subsequent uses of the `LOOP` command using this same tag will *call the loop* instead of declaring it.
 By default, calling a loop command without a number after it will run the loop forever.
-If we want to run it some specific amount of times instead, we can do that like this:
+If we want to run it some specific number of times instead, we can do that like this:

 ```
 ALERT Starting a loop demo